Tips for USB pen drives

 Furthermore NTFS stores small files together with the file information so they are written into the same flash block which is the best that can happen.

 A drawback with NTFS and flash medias is that NTFS saves the access time when you read a file, so a simple read access causes flash wear out.
 In fact it is not as dramatically because Windows writes the data not immediately onto the media.
 It does it when it has to update something else there, when one hour is over on when a media is unmounted.
-Actually I've never seen XP writing a last access time to an USB drive.
+Actually I've never seen XP writing a last access time to a USB drive.

 NtfsDisableLastAccessUpdate1.reg

-Information: NtfsDisableLastAccessUpdate at Microsoft Technet
+NtfsDisableLastAccessUpdate at Microsoft

 To format a pen drive with NTFS there is no need to switch to 'optimize for speed'.
 Using the commandline tool CONVERT you can convert a FAT formatted drive to NTFS.
 Sample: